-Cloud systems and backups are the norm now.
+Cloud systems and backups are the norms now.
 There are so many fantastic cloud backup systems that can work seamlessly with your photography business like BackBlaze, Dropbox, and Carbonite to name a few.
-By keeping a copy of your files “in the cloud” or essentially keeping a copy of your files in another physical location you are avoiding all the risks that come with physical devices for back up.
+By keeping a copy of your files “in the cloud” or essentially keeping a copy of your files in another physical location you are avoiding all the risks that come with physical devices for backup.
 This is a fantastic way to diversify your risk of loss.

 4 | Gallery Systems

 While this isn’t a primary method for backing up your RAW files, your gallery system is technically a backup for your edited gallery of images.
-If all else is lost, you at least have a copy of the hi-resolution images you delivered.
-Gallery systems like Shootproof, Pixieset and Pic-Time are all great options for gallery delivery and file storage.
+If all else is lost, you at least have a copy of the high-resolution images you delivered.
+Gallery systems like Shootproof, Pixieset, and Pic-Time are all great options for gallery delivery and file storage.

 What to look for in a cloud backup option.

 Cloud backup systems are a great safe and secure way to back up your files.
 Backing up your files in a cloud-based system should be one of the layers you rely on for your photography business.
 I like to keep my files in a physical location for the active files I’m working on.
 Once a session is complete, I rely on a cloud-based system as a layer of backup.

 With numerous systems out there, here are a few things you should consider when shopping around for a secure cloud backup.